ClintonM0/sfmphys/README.md

 Bullet release note: It is recommended you delete the *rig_obj_add** scripts from the previous version to avoid confusion, as these are no longer used.
 Refer to the "How to Use" section for more information.
-Go ahead and delete the ode_server files as well - these have been replaced by bullet_server.
+Go ahead and delete the ode_server files as well - it has been replaced by bulletserver.exe.

 #SFM Physics Scripts
 ### What does this do?